Boeing E-4: Design

-The E-4B is designed to survive an EMP with systems intact and has state-of-the-art direct fire countermeasures.
-Although many older aircraft have been upgraded with glass cockpits, the E-4B still uses traditional analog flight instruments, as they are less susceptible to damage from an EMP blast.
+The E-4B is designed to survive an EMP with systems intact, and has state-of-the-art direct fire countermeasures.
+Many older aircraft have been upgraded with glass cockpits.
+The E-4B still uses traditional analog flight instruments, as they are less susceptible to damage from an EMP blast.

-The E-4B is capable of operating with a crew up to 112 people including flight and mission personnel, the largest crew of any aircraft in US Air Force history.
+The E-4B is capable of operating with a crew up to 112 people, including flight and mission personnel, the largest crew of any aircraft in US Air Force history.
 With in-flight aerial refueling it is capable of remaining airborne for a considerable period, limited only by consumption of the engines' lubricants.
-In a test flight for endurance, the aircraft remained airborne and fully operational for 35.4 hours, however it was designed to remain airborne for a full week in the event of an emergency.
+In a test flight for endurance, the aircraft remained airborne and fully operational for 35.4 hours.
+It is designed to be able to remain airborne for a full week in the event of an emergency.
 It takes two fully loaded KC-135 tankers to fully refuel an E-4B.
 The E-4B has three operational decks: upper, middle, and lower.

-Middle and upper decks

-The flight deck contains stations for the pilot, co-pilot, and flight engineer, plus a special navigation station not normally found on commercial Boeing 747s.
-A lounge area and sleeping quarters for flight and maintenance crews are located aft of the flight deck.
-The flight crew consists of an aircraft commander, co-pilot, navigator, and flight engineer.